ALeutsky/formatiq/README.md

 formatiQ
 ========
-formatiQ is simple way to format of strings
+formatiQ is simple way to format